jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _At a certian level of abstraction, all complex systems are message passing systems. ...
 Genes are one mechanism that life uses to pass information across time; memes are one mechanism that societies use to pass information across time._ — Grady Booch

-_To become experts at managing complexity, we need the following: Modularity Cohesion Separation of Concerns Abstraction Loose Coupling._ ― David Farley
+_To become experts at managing complexity, we need the following: Modularity, Cohesion, Separation of Concerns, Abstraction, Loose Coupling._ ― David Farley

 _[One Page Principle] A (specification, design, procedure, test plan) that will not fit on one page of 8.5-by-1l.1 inch paper cannot be understood._ — Mark Ardis